 The Single Allocation Platform shall consider taxes and levies at the rate and to the extent applicable when assessing payment obligations and issuing invoices under these Allocation Rules subject to Article 64.

 The Registered Participant shall provide the Single Allocation Platform with relevant information for justifying whether or not respective taxes and levies are applicable when signing the Participation Agreement as well as any changes in this respect without undue delay.
+Therefore, the Registered Participant agrees to inform the Single Allocation Platform of any local, intra-community or extra-community taxes and levies which are in line with the legislation of the Registered Participant’s country of establishment.

 Where Financial Transmission Right Obligations are in place, the Single Allocation Platform shall through a clearing house calculate the amounts to be remunerated to and received from the holders of such Long Term Transmission Rights.
-All costs incurred by the Single Allocation Platform associated with the clearing of Financial Transmission Rights Obligations will be invoiced to the holders of such Long Term Transmission Rights..
+All costs incurred by the Single Allocation Platform associated with the clearing of Financial Transmission Rights Obligations will be invoiced to the holders of such Long Term Transmission Rights.

 Calculation of due amounts